Prime Sports: Notable programming

 The Prime Network was revolutionary in the sense that it was one of the first sports networks to provide live national coverage of regional auto racing series (such as the NASCAR West Series) and lower-division national series (such as the ARCA stock car series).
 It was also the exclusive live broadcast home to the USAR Hooters ProCup Series from the series' inception in 1994 until Prime Sports converted into Fox Sports Net in November 1996, when ESPN2 secured the rights to the series (running the series' races from 1997 to 1999).
 In addition, Prime also televised a great deal of American Speed Association races during the late 1980s and most of the 1990s, sharing the broadcast rights with TNN (now Paramount Network).
 The network also was the first to televise NASCAR Winston Cup qualifying sessions on a regular basis, mainly for races televised by TBS.
 Prime also televised a number of NASCAR Busch Series races, including the Goody's 300 at Daytona, in the early 1990s.

 Prime was well known for its broadcasts of both American and Canadian equestrian competitions, at a level not since matched by any other North American television network, helping the Prime group develop a significant reputation among followers of that sport.
-Prime also televised a number of regional National Hockey League, college basketball and college football games, along with bodybuilding and wrestling matches.
+Prime also televised the Bull Riders Only series, as well as PRCA ProRodeo events.
+It also televised a number of regional National Hockey League, college basketball and college football games, along with bodybuilding and wrestling matches.
 It would also occasionally air fitness programs (such as Body by Jake).
-The network also was an early broadcaster of Arena Football League games up through the early 1990s.
+The network was also an early broadcaster of Arena Football League games up through the early 1990s.